kristinaleilani/Environmental-drivers-of-Florida-corals/README.md

 Scripts, genotype, and environment data to accompany the manuscript "Major environmental drivers of genetic adaptation in Florida corals"

+Sequences are deposited on the Sequence Read Archive under Bioproject PRJNA812916.
 Pipelines for processing raw 2bRAD sequencing data are located here: https://github.com/z0on/2bRAD_denovo.
 All processing was done on Lonestar 6 at the Texas Advanced Computing Center.
 In-depth tutorial on RDA forest can be found here: https://github.com/z0on/RDA-forest